Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Introduction

+In particular, most existing VLM-based planning methods target single-arm settings, leaving bimanual manipulation and its unique challenges largely underexplored~\cite{zhu2023vima,yang2025guiding}.
+Consider the dual-arm cooking task shown in~\cref{fig:main_overview} of slicing a vegetable with a knife.
+This long-horizon task contains subtasks that are strongly interrelated and cannot be considered independently from each other.
+For instance, one arm must fixture the object while the other slices, and certain grasp poses may cause inter-arm collisions.
+Furthermore, collisions among grasped objects/tools, workspaces, and robots must be considered for safety, yet most motion planners such as MoveIt~\cite{coleman2014reducing} are limited to pick-and-place pipelines, have black-box implementations, and ignore interdependence between subtasks~\cite{fresnillo2023extending}.
+We therefore integrate the MoveIt Task Constructor (MTC)~\cite{gorner2019moveit} for multi-stage manipulation, and significantly modify it to provide multi-level structured motion failure feedback for VLM reasoning, enabling effective corrective planning for dual-arm tasks.

-We propose \vilaintamp, a novel framework that grounds \vilain in TAMP.
-As shown in \cref{fig:framework_overview}, \vilaintamp first converts linguistic instructions and scene observations into PDDL problems, finds plans by driving a PDDL planner~\cite{helmert2006fast}, verifies its feasibility via a motion planner~\cite{gorner2019moveit}, and finally executes the obtained plans on the real robot.
-We develop a corrective planning module incorporating error feedback from task and motion planners to address situations where planning fails, such as when PDDL problem descriptions are syntactically incorrect or when logical or geometrical constraints are unsatisfiable.
-This module enables the system to identify and rectify planning issues, improving overall robustness and reliability.
-To evaluate \vilaintamp, we design five real-world manipulation tasks in the cooking domain.
-We demonstrate a strong planning capability of \vilaintamp with quantitative evaluation on simulation experiments and validation on the real robot.
+We propose \vilaintamp, a novel end-to-end planning framework that \textit{grounds} \vilain in TAMP for bimanual manipulation.
+As shown in \cref{fig:main_overview}, \vilaintamp first converts linguistic instructions and scene observations into PDDL problems, finds plans by driving a symbolic planner~\cite{helmert2006fast}, explicitly verifies geometric feasibility via the MTC~\cite{gorner2019moveit}, and finally executes the obtained plans on the real robot.
+To improve robustness, ViLaIn-TAMP contains a \textit{corrective planning} (CP) module that incorporates failure feedback from the TAMP module to address situations where planning fails, such as when PDDL problems are syntactically incorrect or when logical or geometrical constraints are unsatisfiable.
+We evaluate \vilaintamp on five bimanual cooking tasks, demonstrating strong planning capability through quantitative simulation experiments and real-world validation on a physical dual-arm system.

-Our contributions are twofold: (i) We propose \vilaintamp, a novel framework that converts multimodal inputs into PDDL problems and verifies the plans with an integrated TAMP system. (ii) We propose a corrective planning approach that revises erroneous scene-aware PDDL specifications based on feedback from the planners.
-Evaluation results show that our framework outperforms a VLM-as-a-planner approach and that corrective planning increases the mean success rate of \vilaintamp by 30\%.
+We construct an open-source evaluation dataset covering a custom PDDL domain, problems, linguistic instructions, and scene observations.
+Evaluated on this dataset, \vilaintamp shows strong performance over a VLM-as-a-planner baseline with greater interpretability, and CP improves execution robustness.
+Upon acceptance, we plan to release our dataset, codebase, and custom MTC implementation to support future research and contribute to the robotics and open-source MoveIt community.